kertox662/go-jwt-grpc/README.md

 [![GoDoc](https://godoc.org/github.com/ckaznocha/go-JWTBearerware?status.svg)](https://godoc.org/github.com/ckaznocha/go-JWTBearerware)
 [![Go Report Card](https://goreportcard.com/badge/ckaznocha/go-JWTBearerware)](https://goreportcard.com/report/ckaznocha/go-JWTBearerware)

-A Go library to make using [JSON Web Tokens](https://jwt.io/) in gRPC and HTTP requests more convenient.
-Middleware functions and examples for some popular routers are in the `midleware` directory.
+Package bearerware provides a library and middleware to make using [JSON Web Tokens](https://jwt.io/) in gRPC and HTTP requests more convenient.
+Middleware functions and examples for popular routers are in the `midleware` directory.

 This project was inspire by [auth0/go-jwt-middleware](https://github.com/auth0/go-jwt-middleware).

+Requires go1.7 or newer.

 For more info see the example files and the [GoDoc](https://godoc.org/github.com/ckaznocha/go-JWTBearerware) page.